 (!)
 This feature is for Perform Managers and Administrators.
-You must have direct reports in or admin permissions in order to see anything beyond your own cars in the Company Hierarchy.
+You must have direct reports in or admin permissions in order to see anything beyond your own cars in the Org Chart.

 How it works

 Navigate to the Org Chart section using the left toolbar in Perform.
 The hierarchy will automatically populate all teams and individuals below you in your company's organizational structure.
-A CEO will be able to see the entire organization since they are at the top of the company, and everyone else will be able to see people and teams below them, but nothing left, right, or above in the org chart.
-Individual contributors will only see themselves to maintain the privacy of their teammates and managers.
+A CEO can see the entire organization since they are at the top of the company, and everyone else can see people and teams below them, but nothing left, right, or above in the org chart.
+However, those with Admin permissions can also see everyone.
+Individual contributors can only see themselves to maintain the privacy of their teammates and managers.

-The company hierarchy displays certain KPIs (key performance indicators) at both the team and individual level.
-These KPIs are also available on the dashboard but the Company Hierarchy will show senior level managers the performance metrics for all teams rolling up to them in the org chart; not just their direct reports.
+The Org Chart displays certain KPIs (key performance indicators) at both the team and individual level.
+These KPIs are also available on the dashboard but the Org Chart shows senior level managers the performance metrics for all teams rolling up to them in the hierarchy; not just their direct reports.

 - Average rating: The individual's card shows the average rating the manager has rated the employee over time.
 In v1.0 the time period is cumulative across all time, but we'll introduce a time filter in v2.0.
 If someone has direct reports, then there will be a second icon showing the average rating of their entire team to give a quick view of how the whole team is performing.